ds-wizard/bh2021-report/paper.md

 # Introduction

 GDPR requires research projects with sensitive human data to perform a data protection impact assessment (DPIA) for documenting the project’s data protection risks and corresponding safeguards.
 Data stewards across Europe are tasked to support researchers with DPIAs, which occur commonly in tandem with data management planning.
 Two ELIXIR tools fall in the data protection realm.
-Data Stewardship Wizard (DSW) [@dswPaper] raises awareness for data protection requirements, such as the DPIA.
+[Data Stewardship Wizard (DSW)](https://ds-wizard.org) [@dswPaper] raises awareness for data protection requirements, such as the DPIA.
 However, it is not specialised in DPIA reporting.
-The Data Information System (DAISY), which allows institutions to keep a register of their projects using sensitive data, stores structured information on the project’s GDPR-relevant aspects – crucial input to a DPIA.
+The [Data Information System (DAISY)](https://elixir.pages.uni.lu/daisy-doc/) [@daisyPaper], which allows institutions to keep a register of their projects using sensitive data, stores structured information on the project’s GDPR-relevant aspects – crucial input to a DPIA.
 Meanwhile, DAISY lacks the means to combine project facts with the narrative response needed in a DPIA.

 As the DSW and DAISY are highly complementary, we decided to integrate the two to support DPIAs.
 The integration has been designed in two independent tasks: